Research Related to Deafness and Communication Disorders (93.173)

 Credentials/Documentation

-Research grants are awarded to an institution in the name of an individual investigator.
-Centers Grants are also awarded to an institution in the name of an investigator designated the Program Director.
-Persons qualified to carry out research related to the NIDCD grant programs described above may apply for funds to support their investigations.
-Career Program training must be conducted under the direction of a competent sponsor.
-A candidate for a career award must have an earned M.D., Ph.D. or equivalent degree and ideally has had prior postdoctoral training or research experience.
-National Research Service Awards: (1) Individual NRSA Fellowship Awards for postdoctoral training: The candidate's academic record, research experience, citizenship, institutional sponsorship, and the proposed area and plan of training must be included in the application.
-(2) Institutional Training Grants for predoctorial and postdoctoral training: The applicant institution must show the objectives, methodology and resources for the research training program; the qualifications and experience of directing staff; the criteria to be used in selecting individuals for stipend support; and a detailed budget and justification for the amount of grant funds requested.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
-For-profit organizations' costs are determined in accordance with 48 CFR, Subpart 31.2 of the Federal Acquisition Regulation.
-For other grantees, costs will be determined in accordance with HHS Regulations 45 CFR, Part 74, Subpart Q. For SBIR and STTR grants, applicant organization (small business concern) must present in a research plan an idea that has potential for commercialization and furnish evidence that scientific competence, experimental methods, facilities, equipment, and funds requested are appropriate to carry out the plan.
-Grant forms PHS 6246-1 and PHS 6246-2 are used to apply for SBIR Phase I and Phase II, respectively.
+Project Grants are awarded to an institution in the name of an individual investigator.
+Centers Grants are also awarded to an institution in the name of an investigator designated as the Program Director.
+Persons qualified to carry out research related to the NIDCD grant programs described above may apply for funds through their institution to support their investigations.
+Mentored career development must be conducted under the direction of a competent sponsor.
+A candidate for a Career Award must have an earned M.D., Ph.D. or equivalent degree and have had prior research experience.
+National Research Service Awards: (1) Individual NRSA Fellowship Awards for predoctoral and postdoctoral training: The candidate's academic record, research experience, citizenship, institutional sponsorship, and the proposed area and plan of training must be included in the application.
+(2) Institutional Training Grants for predoctoral and postdoctoral training: The applicant institution must show the objectives, design and resources for the research training program; the qualifications and experience of directing staff and training preceptors; the criteria to be used in selecting individuals for stipend support; and a detailed, justified budget for the numbers and type of trainee positions requested.
+The cost principles for awards under this program are set forth in HHS regulations at 45 CFR 75, Subpart E and Appendix 1X (hospitals) to Part 75.
+Commercial organizations are subject to the cost principles located at 48 CFR 31.2 Federal Acquisition Regulation.
+See the NIH Grants Policy Statement for further guidance on the applicability of cost principles (http://grants.nih.gov/grants/policy/nihgps/index.htm).
+For SBIR and STTR grants, the applicant organization (small business concern) must present in a research plan an idea that has potential for commercialization and furnish evidence that scientific competence, experimental methods, facilities, equipment, and funds requested are appropriate to carry out the plan.

 Application Procedure